 "I see the titles also appear alike, but probably only in this light, I'm sure."

 Mrs. Woods rolled her eyes and walked on.
-Peter took a deep breath, and when Mrs. Woods had progressed down the aisle far enough, he reached down to the lowest shelf on his cart and pulled his notebook from hiding.
+Peter took a deep breath, and when Mrs. Woods had progressed down the aisle far enough; he reached down to the lowest shelf on his cart and pulled his notebook from hiding.
 Opening it to the first page, he felt a sense of pride when he looked at the title page, which read "Novel by Peter Tinsley."
 Well, it yet had a title.
 That would come, he figured.
-Then, with no one looking over his shoulder, Peter scribbled a few lines before pausing to contemplate how the warrior Jamie Fraser in Outlander, might teach Claire love like she'd never known?
+Then, with no one looking over his shoulder, Peter scribbled a few lines before pausing to contemplate how the warrior Jamie Fraser in Outlander might teach Claire love like she'd never known?
 Well, Peter thought, when he figured it out, he'd put it in his own novel.
 Yet then, who knows how love works?
 Perhaps it's one of those questions that are eternally chasing after answers that are always out of reach.
-But what if love really doesn't work, it merely happens?
+But what if love really doesn't work; it merely happens?
 Perhaps a bit like miracles.
 Who thinks they can situate one of those on a calendar even as one's hopes wax high?

 Things all started on one of those rainy days London is so known for.
 The library typically got crowded early on wet days as even months after the war, there weren't many jobs.
 Where else could one wile away the hours for free?

 Maggie didn't have a job.
-Every day, she would make her way to the library, where she pulled out every book that might have pictures of film stars, particularly American movie stars as their photos made them appear as though their polished faces glowed in the celluloid dark with eyelashes so long, they made shadows over their faces, both men and women.
+Every day, she would make her way to the library, where she pulled out every book that might have pictures of film stars, particularly American movie stars, as their photos made them appear as though their polished faces glowed in the celluloid dark with eyelashes so long they made shadows over their faces, both men and women.
 How can I become one of these goddesses?

 Maggie sat there all day wondering.
 At frequent intervals, she pulled out her compact and applied a coat of red lipstick.
 That surely had to be a step in the right direction.
 The close-up of Joan Crawford's glossy lips suggested she was on the path to stardom.
 But how many twists and turns to reach the stars?
 That was yet to come.

 Late that morning, Peter slid his notebook back on the bottom of his cart and went back to shelving his books.
-As he pushed his cart up and down the long aisles, he pondered how the mighty Scotsman Jamie, could teach Claire how to love when he noticed this woman sitting in the other side of study hall.
+As he pushed his cart up and down the long aisles, he pondered how the mighty Scotsman Jamie could teach Claire how to love when he noticed this woman sitting in the other side of the study hall.
 In front of her was the largest stack of books of anyone using the hall that day.
 He rolled his cart to the racks behind where she sat and pulled a book out so he could get a better glimpse of this creature with lips like a movie star.
-Suddenly Maggie noticed Peter and slung a wink his way.
+Suddenly, Maggie noticed Peter and slung a wink his way.
 He ran for cover.
 Surely, Claire didn't merely wink at Jamie, and that made his knees weak.
 Warriors don't have weak knees, do they?
 But then again, if Claire didn't wink at Jamie, what device did she utilize to capture his attention?
-Peter slid the book back and rolled off to shelf his cart of books.
+Peter slid the book back and rolled off to shelve his cart of books.
 Strangely, the woman's smile seemed to haunt him as though she was following him through the racks.
 Could that be possible?
 Peter looked behind to see.
 The image of her red lips blazoned in his thoughts.

 After rolling up and down the aisles, and with what seemed like a hundred books returned to their proper places, it was nearing six o'clock and the library would soon be closing.
 Mrs. Woods had given Peter the task of informing patrons when it was near to closing time.
 He took his assignment seriously; after all, he would be representing the largest library in London.
 Peter drifted back to the study hall and eventually made his way to the woman with the stack of books.